nsdf-fabric/nsdf-web/nsdf-ahm-2022-10.md

                   Pania Newell and
                   Valerio Pascucci and
                   Michela Taufer},
-  title        = {{A Software Framework for the Orchestration of
-                   Materials Science Workflows at Large Scale}}, month        = oct, year         = 2022, publisher    = {Zenodo},
+  title        = {A Software Framework for the Orchestration of Materials Science Workflows at Large Scale}, month        = oct, year         = 2022, publisher    = {Zenodo},